se4n01/confluence-converter/README.md

 - Sphinx
 - Jeckyll

-Esentially the scripts apply the following logic:
+Essentially the scripts apply the following logic:
 1. Create the folder structure from the Confluence 'export key'
 2. Rename all the folders and files to remove special char and spaces
 3. Move the files into the correct position in the hierachy